microsoft/r-server-loan-credit-risk/data-scientist.md

     <div class="col-md-6">

         <div class="onp">
-        For businesses that prefer an on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
+        For businesses that prefer an on-prem solution, the implementation with SQL Server ML Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft ML Server).
         </div>
         <div class="cig">
-        This implementation on Azure SQL Server R Services is a great option which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
+        This implementation on Azure SQL Server ML Services is a great option which takes advantage of the power of SQL Server and RevoScaleR (Microsoft ML Server).
         </div>
         <div class="hdi">
         HDInsight is a cloud Spark and Hadoop service for the enterprise.
-HDInsight is also the only managed cloud Hadoop solution with integration to Microsoft R Server.
+HDInsight is also the only managed cloud Hadoop solution with integration to Microsoft ML Server.
         <p></p>
-        This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on an HDInsight Spark cluster with Microsoft R Server.
+        This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on an HDInsight Spark cluster with Microsoft ML Server.
         </div>
     </div>
 </div>